Press "Enter" to skip to content

 During my senior year of college, I came out as bisexual.
 A rather tumultuous realization for me considering I thought I was biologically, inherently, and singularly drawn to men.
 I’d never seen women as more than platonic before.
 Until I did.

 The break – which I didn’t even realize was a break until it was over – ended when I picked up This Is How You Lose the Time War by Amal El-Mohtar and Max Gladstone.
 Looking back, I wonder if it had been fate that caused my phone to die and my computer to be on the fritz that day in the Newark United terminal.
-Regardless, I had been without entertainment; no phone, no computer, no anything, with a four-hour plane ride ahead of me.

-The Importance
+The importance

 Before our flight, my mom and I sauntered over to a book stand where I bought This Is How To Lose the Time War and it wasn’t long until I was devouring the entire thing.
 I read cover to cover on that single plane ride and as cliché as it might sound, I haven’t been the same since.

 This epic fantasy, sapphic romance was the first queer book that I felt connected to in such a primal way.
-Of course, when I was in the process of understanding my sexuality I did a lot of research which included reading many sapphic stories in all possible genres.
+Of course, when I was in the process of understanding my sexuality I did a lot of research.
+I consumed many sapphic stories in all possible genres.
 And while a lot of those books helped me understand that I didn’t have to exclusively like men or women and that there was a space for me outside the constraints of heterosexuality, I never felt entirely connected to anything I was reading.
 The words were beautiful, the stories were moving, and the characters were multifaceted, but for some reason, I was still reading and experiencing things at an arm’s length.

 In the past, within my heterosexual relationships, physicality was at the heart of those bonds.
 Every relationship I’d ever experienced or read about was brought to its highest point once physicality was introduced.
 But with Rey, our connection was purely emotional and intellectual.
 We never got to that physical stage, but I’d cared for her as deeply as I had for others.
 When things were said and done, however, I was left more lost and confused than ever.

-The Quote
+The quote

 It all started with a quote.
 Originally, I’d underlined it because the structure was breakingly beautiful and left almost breathless.
 Now looking back, I think I also underlined it because I saw myself in Red (the character writing the quote).
 I felt more connected to that single sentence than I had any other I’d read prior.